RareSeas/GIGAIII_bioinformatics_workshop/Lessons_Day1/Intro_to_annotation_Rhodes.md

 1.) precomputed hmm profiles in public databases (e.g. Pfam from the Uniprot reference proteomes) 2.) multiple sequence alignments

-We are going to do approach two first.
+We are going to do approach #2 first.

 We have a set of data already that we can create our own hmm profile from, the MyD88 set of data.